 As in years past, there are many people and ministries who have an unhealthy obsession with the end-times.
-And the temptation with some people who get caught up in focusing on the latest headlines to advance theories about the date of Christ’s return is one of dropping out from society and the church.
-There can be a sense of anticipation that leads them to throws off the seemingly mundane responsibilities of life, causing life to exist in a sort of mid-point between here and then.
-Some have even gone so far as to buy into specific predictions of Christ’s return, running up his credit cards and not worrying about making payments!
+Some who get caught up in focusing on the latest headlines to advance theories about the date of Christ’s return are tempted to drop out of society and the church.
+There can be a sense of anticipation that leads them to throws off the seemingly mundane responsibilities of life, ignoring the world around them.
+Some have even gone so far as to buy into specific predictions of Christ’s return, running up credit cards and not worrying about making payments!
 Certainly, the New Testament is clear that the Christian life involves a certain anticipation of the return of our King, but is this really how we should live?

 In Daniel 8, the prophet is given a vision of future events for the life of his people, Israel.
-In some ways, it was a disturbingly clear vision to Daniel as he saw how Israel would again suffer because of their disobedience, being attacked once again by a foreign power who tried to strip away their Jewish identity and rob them of fellowship with God (8:9-14).
+In some ways, it was a disturbingly clear vision to Daniel as he saw how Israel would again suffer because of their disobedience.
+They would be attacked once again by a foreign power who tried to strip away their Jewish identity and rob them of fellowship with God (8:9-14).
 While these events had a specific fulfillment which came about 150 years before Christ (8:15-26), they foreshadow even darker days before the end of all things—an end that we anticipate even today.

 Just as Daniel went about the king’s business, so must we.
-And though we have responsibilities to earthly employers and officials, all the more do we have business for heavenly king, King Jesus himself.
+And though we have responsibilities to earthly employers and officials, all the more do we have business for our heavenly king, Jesus himself.
 So, what kind of business are we to be about?
-If you have heard the gospel of Jesus Christ who died to saved sinners and bring them to God with forgiveness and life, and you have been brought into his kingdom, then you have at least three standing orders from your King.
+If you have heard the gospel of Christ, who died to saved sinners and bring them to God with forgiveness and life, and you have been brought into his kingdom by faith in his promises, then you have at least three standing orders from your King.

 1. Pursue Fellowship with God